josmar-crwdstffng/angular/aio/content/guide/component/component-structure.md

 The inline CSS styles for the template of the component.
 The `styles` property takes an array of strings that contains CSS rule declarations.

-The following code example shows a component with metadata that includes the `selector`, `template`, and `styles` properties.
+In the following code example, the metadata in a component includes the `selector`, `template`, and `styles` properties.

 <code-example format="typescript" header="A component with metadata for inline HTML template and inline style definitions" language="typescript">